mscheltienne/git-credit/README.md

 the array has a single entry. `commits[]` is sorted by `author_date` ascending, with `sha` as a tie-breaker.

+Each commit also carries an `accurate` flag.
+It is `true` for normally-processed commits (regular commits and successfully-expanded squash-merge PRs) and `false` when a squash-merge could not be expanded — e.g. the GitHub API rate-limited the run, returned an error, or no token was available — and the commit fell back to merge-author attribution.
+Consumers can use this flag to retry later when the API recovers.

 ```json
 {
   "commits": [